jequesix/jequesix/README.md

-I'm a 15 year old developer who likes tinkering with Linux and coding random Python programs.
+I'm a 16 year old developer who likes tinkering with Linux and coding random programs.